Approve for release

-Before any product is released into production, the Scrum team and key stakeholders meet to review testing results, open defects, key residual risks, and any additional open issues to determine whether they accept the solution as built.
-This is commonly referred to as the “go / no go” meeting, because they determine if the release is a “go” or not.
+Before any product is released into production, the Scrum team and key stakeholders meet to review testing results, open defects, key residual risks, the transition readiness plan (refer to ‘Handover to BAU’), and any additional open issues to determine whether they accept the solution as built.
+This is commonly referred to as the “go/no go” meeting because they determine if the release is a “go” or not.
 It is a critical meeting to ensure that the product has been adequately tested and deemed “ready for use” by the key stakeholders and the Scrum team.

 The formality level varies across industries and organizations, but the release approval process is often needed to satisfy a regulatory or industry mandated requirement.
 It may also be required by an internal control or gate required by the company.
 At a minimum, its purpose is to confirm that all parties are confident and prepared for the release.

-Contingency planning and fallback planning is recommended in the event that there are post production issues and the solution has to be rolled back from production.
+Contingency planning and fallback planning are recommended in the event that there are post-production issues and the solution has to be rolled back from production.